 Burial casket manufacturers face numerous liability risks, both on- and off-site.
 You must protect your operations, products, and customers with a variety of business liability policies designed for businesses like yours.

 You need commercial general liability (CGL) insurance for occasions where your business is negligent and causes third-party bodily injury or property damage.
 A CGL policy protects you if an injured party sues you.
 It provides coverage for attorney fees, court costs, settlements and judgments up to the limits of your policy.

 Whether you are a large casket manufacturer or a custom craftsman, you need tailored casket manufacturing insurance to protect you from the unique risks you face.
-By working with a Trusted Choice agent, you can obtain quotes from numerous, reputable insurance companies who specialize in businesses like yours.
+By working with an independent agent, you can obtain quotes from numerous, reputable insurance companies who specialize in businesses like yours.

 Don’t spend time chasing down quotes on your own.
-Your agent can function as a trusted adviser who can help you find the right mix of coverage for your needs and budget.
+An independent insurance agent can function as a trusted adviser who can help you find the right mix of coverage for your needs and budget.